Sewing on Sundays III

 Are there any other costs?
 Is there anything I need to bring?

-Bring your own project, and any necessary items to complete it, such as fabric, zips, thread etc. Further advice on what you’ll need can be discussed in the first session.
+Access to basic materials and resources are available as part of the course.
+Bring your own project, and any necessary items to complete it, such as fabric, zips, thread etc. Further advice on what you may need, can be discussed in the first session.

-Fabric for samples and practising etc will be supplied.
-Bring a notebook and pen to keep your notes in and a small folder or plastic sleeve for any hand outs.
-Equipment is provided.
+Bring a notebook and pen to keep your notes in and a small folder or plastic sleeve for any hand-outs.

 When I've finished, what course can I do next?